Loading

 Following a failed fundraising dinner at the Brown Derby, Ed meets Loretta King, whom he mistakes for a wealthy heiress; he asks her to fund the film and ends up casting her as the lead instead of Fuller, with Fuller being assigned a smaller role, which further strains her relationship with Ed.
 Filming begins but is halted when it is revealed that Loretta is actually poor, so Ed convinces meat packing industry tycoon Don McCoy to continue funding the film, who agrees as long as his son is cast as the lead and the film ends with an explosion.
 When filming wraps up, with the title being changed to Bride of the Monster, Fuller breaks up with Ed at the wrap party out of frustration at Ed's cross-dressing, his circle of misfit friends, and the poor quality of Ed's movies.
 Lugosi attempts to conduct a double suicide with Ed after the government cuts off his unemployment benefit, but is talked out of it.
 Lugosi checks himself into rehab to cure his drug addiction, and Ed meets Kathy O'Hara, who is visiting her father there.
 He takes her on a date and reveals his transvestism to her, which she accepts, and they begin a relationship.
 After Lugosi is checked out of rehab, he and Ed shoot a film with Lugosi outside his home.
 Ed and company (along with TV horror icon Vampira) later attend the premiere of Bride of the Monster, where an angry mob chases them out of the theater.

 Afterwards, Lugosi dies, leaving Ed without a star.
 After learning that his landlord's church is struggling to produce a series of religious films about the twelve apostles, Ed convinces him to allow his church to fund his script for a sci-fi film, Grave Robbers from Outer Space, which could result in a box-office success and generate enough money for the landlord's dream project.
 Ed hires Vampira, Tor, Criswell, and Kathy's chiropractor Dr. Tom Mason to star in the film (the latter being a stand-in for Lugosi), and he and all his friends partake in a baptism ceremony at the church.
-During filming, Ed has conflicts with the Baptists over the title, script content, Tor's slurring through his lines, and Ed's B movie directing style, eventually renaming the film Plan 9 from Outer Space.
-Ed soon leaves the set out of frustration to go to the nearest bar, where he has an encounter with filmmaker Orson Welles, who rekindles Ed's inspiration by advising him to assert his vision and resist artistic changes imposed onto him by sponsors.
+During filming, Ed has conflicts with the Baptists over the title, script content, Tor's performance, and Ed's B movie directing style, eventually renaming the film Plan 9 from Outer Space.
+Ed soon leaves the set out of frustration to go to the nearest bar, where he has an encounter with filmmaker Orson Welles, who shares Wood's frustration: as he claims to be struggling with similar issues while working on Don Quixote, and advises him to assert his vision and resist artistic changes imposed onto him by sponsors, citing Citizen Kane as an example of a project of his wherein he had complete creative control.
 Filming finishes with Ed taking action against his producers' wishes.

 Plan 9 from Outer Space is first shown in a huge premiere, attended by dozens of people, where Ed introduces the film in honor of Lugosi, and as the film plays, he quietly states his belief that this film will be his most well-known.
 After the film ends, a proud Ed and Kathy go to Las Vegas to get married.
 Closing texts reveal that Ed was unable to gain mainstream success in the film industry before his death in 1978, and was posthumously named "Worst Director of All Time", though that honor ended up earning him worldwide acclaim and a new generation of fans.